 (2) The Treasurer shall keep a true and just account of all monies received and paid out by the Branch and all financial transactions of any and every kind whatsoever, including always a full and complete statement of the credits and liabilities of the Branch.

-He shall deposit all funds of the Branch in a Chartered Bank at Truro to be determined by the Executive Committee, and all accounts shall be kept in the name of the Branch.
-However, the Executive Committee may make a rule by motion that the funds of certain committees such as Bar, Bingo, Membership and Poppy, be deposited by the Bar Manager or Committee Chairman, it may also rule that the Assistant Treasurer make bank deposits for designated committees.
+The Treasurer shall deposit all funds of the Branch in a Chartered Bank at Truro to be determined by the Executive Committee, and all accounts shall be kept in the name of the Branch.
+However, the Executive Committee may make a rule by motion that the funds of certain committees such as Bar, Bingo, Membership and Poppy, be deposited by the Bar Manager or Committee Chairman.
 All monies payable by the Branch shall be paid by cheque only, signed by the Treasurer and countersigned by the President or Vice-President of the Branch, and no cheque shall in any case be signed by any officer in blank.
-The Treasurer shall keep his books at the office of the Branch, and they shall be open to inspection by the Executive and Finance Committee at all times.
-When and as often as the Executive Committee shall require, he shall set forth a detailed balance sheet, containing a summary of the property and liabilities of the Branch, and all of its financial dealings, arranged in a proper and business-like style.
+The Treasurer shall keep the books at the office of the Branch, and they shall be open to inspection by the Executive and Finance Committee at all times.
+When and as often as the Executive Committee shall require, the Treasurer shall set forth a detailed balance sheet, containing a summary of the property and liabilities of the Branch, and all of its financial dealings, arranged in a proper and business-like style.
 A copy of this statement shall be filed with the Secretary at each monthly meeting.
 The Presiding Officer will initial such statement after it has been adopted by the meeting.

 (c) It shall have the power of the Branch, with the following exception.
 It shall not have the power to rescind, alter or amend the By-Laws, rules or regulations adopted by the Branch; to expel members other than provided by the General By-Laws of the Royal Canadian Legion; to raise money by loan, mortgage or debentures; or to sell any real property belonging to the Branch.